Bath Abbey: Interior

 The interior fan vaulting ceiling, originally installed by Robert and William Vertue, was restored by Sir George Gilbert Scott between 1864 and 1874.
 The fan vaulting provides structural stability by distributing the weight of the roof down ribs that transfer the force into the supporting columns via the flying buttresses.

 Gilbert Scott's work in the 1870s included the installation of large gas chandeliers made by the Coventry metalworker Francis Skidmore.
 They were converted to electricity in 1979.
 Other new features included a new pulpit and seating.
 A marble altarpiece from General George Wade in the sanctuary was removed and replaced with a decorative reredos.
-Pews installed in the nave during Scott's renovations were replaced with stackable chairs in 2018, a move which was opposed by the Victorian Society leading to a Consistory court case which was decided in favour of the Abbey.
+The fine carved pews installed in the nave during Scott's renovations, one of the best examples of 19th century church furnishings, were removed and replaced with stackable chairs in 2018, a move which was opposed by the Victorian Society leading to a Consistory court case which was decided in favour of the Abbey.

 In the 1920s Thomas Graham Jackson redesigned the Norman Chapel into a War Memorial Chapel, now Gethsemane Chapel, and added a cloister.
 New quire screens were installed in 2004, partly to improve the acoustics, topped with 12 carved angels playing musical instruments.

 A tiled floor dating from the late 13th to early 14th centuries was discovered in August 2018.
 Work to rebury coffins which had previously been under the abbey and stabilise the floor included the digging of a trench in which the tiles were uncovered.